 - Esteem within a social group enhances ones availability as a reproductive partner or recipient of potentially important resources (time, energy).
 It involves the expression of one’s unique traits that affect at attribute of value to a prospective reproductive partner such that they might say, “I want those genes in my babies.”

 - Self-actualization and Self-transcendence is the maximizing of one’s potential, “being all you can be” represented as biological fitness, the expression of your traits in offspring (of your own [direct fitness] or of others with whom you share genetics [indirect fitness].)

-Self-Actualization is arguably the supreme need, serving the perpetuation of the species with an emphasis of your own attributes.
+Self-Actualization is arguably the supreme need, serving the perpetuation of the species with an emphasis of one’s own attributes.
 Often it trumps other needs … self-sacrifice for family and kin … a dramatic example is found in matriphagy.

 OTHER NEEDS: The NEED-TO-KNOW

 In some versions of the taxonomy, self actualization is, or leads to, TRANSCENDENCE. (interestingly, “going beyond” is often defined as a necessary dimension of art: going beyond the necessity of the moment, the basic meeting of a biological need.
-BUT also, we might consider if the mere effort to “go beyond” is in itself an adaptive trait, signalling (for example) certain qualities of disposition or temperament, or even the possession of the necessary leisure)
+BUT also, we might consider if the mere effort to “go beyond” is in itself an adaptive trait, signaling (for example) certain qualities of disposition or temperament, or even the possession of the necessary leisure)

 NEEDS MET BY the EXPERIENCES of ART: creating, considering, communicating.
 We fruitfully build on a list of the functions that art might serve that might lead to its natural selection as a human trait compiled by Ellen Dissanayake (Read “What is Art For?”).